flaf/miscellaneous/puppet/modules/ceph/README.md

 # Data binding

-The is no default hiera lookup in this module.
+There is no default hiera lookup in this module.
 The classical mechanisms of data binding are used.
 Here is the defaults values of the parameters: